Pet Pals in Windland

-Pet Pals in Windland (Cuccioli - Il paese del vento) is a 2014 Italian-language 3D computer-animated children's film directed by Sergio Manfio from a screenplay by Sergio, Francesco Manfio, Anna Manfio and Davide Stefanato.
+Pet Pals in Windland (Cuccioli - Il paese del vento) is a 2014 Italian-language animated children's film directed by Sergio Manfio from a screenplay by Sergio, Francesco Manfio, Anna Manfio and Davide Stefanato.
 Based on the Pet Pals animated television series, it is the second feature-length film based on the series after Pet Pals: Marco Polo's Code (2010).
 Pet Pals in Windland was produced by Gruppo Alcuni, and co-produced by the Luxembourgish LuxAnimation.
 It was released in Italian cinemas on 27 March 2014.